microsoft/TypeScript-wiki/Using-the-Compiler-API.md

     "export var x = f()";

 var compilerOptions = { module: ts.ModuleKind.System };

-var res1 = ts.transpile(content, compilerOptions, /*fileName*/ undefined, /*diagnostics*/ undefined, /*moduleName*/ "myModule1");
+var res1 = ts.transpileModule(content, {compilerOptions: compilerOptions, moduleName: "myModule2"});
-console.log(res1);
+console.log(res1.outputText);

 console.log("============")

-var res2 = ts.transpileModule(content, {compilerOptions: compilerOptions, moduleName: "myModule2"});
+var res2 = ts.transpile(content, compilerOptions, /*fileName*/ undefined, /*diagnostics*/ undefined, /*moduleName*/ "myModule1");
-console.log(res2.outputText);
+console.log(res2);
 ```

 Usually TypeScript compiler uses file extension to determine if file should be parsed as '.tsx' or '.ts'.
-The same rule is applied during single file transpilation if file name is provided.
-If file name is omitted then compiler will check if `jsx` options is specified - if it is set and is not `JsxEmit.None` then source text will be interpreted as '.tsx'.
+The same rule is applied during single file transpilation if the file name is provided.
+If the file name is omitted, then compiler will check if the `jsx` options is specified.
+If it is set and is not `JsxEmit.None`, then source text will be interpreted as '.tsx'.

 ## Customizing module resolution